 Some armies went even further: the Danish and Dutch armies selected the CV9035 BME from BAE Systems, armed with a Bushmaster III gun from the ATK caliber 35xXNNXX mm Oerlikon, while the British army was ready to install the CTA International 228X40 mm CTAS 255 telescopic ammunition system from the CTA International intelligence company with its new intelligence in its new reconnaissance system 40XXNUMX mm CTAS XNUMX from CTA International Scout SV and modernized BMP Warrior.
 The next candidate for installing this system is the EBRC machine of the French army.

-The CTAS cannon system is unique in that it uses a telescopic munition in which the projectile is completely hidden inside a cylindrical sleeve, as well as a mechanism with a rotating chamber (it rises coaxially with the barrel when each projectile is shot, but then rotates sideways in such a way that the next projectile, and the cartridge case is thrown in the other direction).
-The use of the transverse loading mechanism allowed us to obtain an extremely compact gun and feed mechanism.
-When installed in a turret, they take up less space than the traditional X / NUMX-mm L / 40 Bofors cannon, variants of which are installed in the Swedish machine CV70 and the new South Korean tank K90.
+The CTAS gun system is unique in that it uses a telescopic munition, in which the projectile is completely hidden inside the cylindrical sleeve, as well as a mechanism with a rotary chamber (stands coaxially with the barrel when each projectile is shot, but then turns sideways so that the next one is sent to it shell, and the fired cartridge case is thrown to the other side).
+The use of a transverse loading mechanism made it possible to obtain an extremely compact gun and feed mechanism.
+When mounted in a tower, they take up less space compared to the traditional 40 mm L / 70 Bofors cannon, variants of which are installed in the Swedish CV90 and the new South Korean tank K21.

 ATK worked (initially with GD-OTS, and now independently) on the 40x180 mm version of the 30x173 mm munition.
 He is known under the designation Super 40 and occupies the same cylindrical volume.
 It requires replacement of the barrel and certain adjustments of the mechanisms for feeding and rolling back the XM813 gun, which is a modified version of the MK44 Bushmaster II.
 The new ammunition has an increased by approximately 60% mass of the high-explosive fragmentation warhead compared to the high-explosive fragmentation warhead of the 30 caliber mm plus a slight improvement in armor-piercing characteristics; but at this time there were no orders for it.